A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 A. The percentage of people who need to have protection in order to achieve herd immunity varies by disease.
 Scientists estimate that to control COVID-19 and reach herd immunity, about 7 or 8 of every 10 people (75%-80%) will need to be immune.

 Q: Can I get more than one vaccine?

-A: No. Current CDC guidance states that the Pfizer-BioNTech and Moderna vaccines are not interchangeable.
+A: No. Current CDC guidance states that the Pfizer-BioNTech, Moderna, and Johnson & Johnson Janseen vaccines are not interchangeable.
 You should not get more than one type of coronavirus vaccine, and you should not mix the two-dose vaccines.